zeropsio/recipe-phppgadmin/README.md

 ![Import](./images/Zerops-Import-Services-Dialog.png "Import Service Dialog")

-See the [Zerops documentation](https://docs.zerops.io/documentation/export-import/project-service-export-import.html) to understand how to use it.

 ## Using the recipe

-1. Use the Zerops [importing](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project) functionality to import [recipe service](#zerops-import-syntax) into your already existing Zerops project.
+1. Use the Zerops [importing](https://docs.zerops.io/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project) functionality to import [recipe service](#zerops-import-syntax) into your already existing Zerops project.

 2. Wait till the moment when a service will be created and running.